UFVegPathology/phyto-data-viz/exercises/Tidy-data-improving-messy-data-SQL.md

 3. Do you think it's a good idea to enter the data like this and clean it up later, or to have a good data structure for analysis by the time data is being entered?
 Why?

+Put your answers in a Word document and upload it onto Canvas for grading.